Sins-Repo/RestaurantReservation/README.md

-# RestaurantReservation
+# Restaurant Reservation System
-Restaurant reservation system written in C++
+A reservation system written in C++